MntaseTshepi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 6- Creates a new local variable
 Task 7- Creates a new global variable
-Task 8- Prints the result of the addition of 128 and the vaule of variable TRUEKNOWLEDGE
+Task 8- Prints the result of the addition of 128 and the vaule of variable TRUEKNOWLEDGE Task 9- Prints the result of variable POWER divided by variable DIVIDE